jasononeil/identifiedhair/README.md

 Copyright Identified Hair, 2014.

 All rights reserved on graphics, branding, logos, text content, HTML templates, stylesheets photos etc.
 Feel free to look at and learn, but don't copy, modify or redistribute.
 The source code (*.hx files) you can look at, learn from, copy, etc.
 The reason this repo is shared on Github is so that you can look at an *extremely* simple site made using ufront.

+A preview of the site is available on http://identified.jasono.co/

 ### Things to look out for